SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 - type **text** (string): "Здрасти", "Hi", "Beer", …
 - type **day of the week**: Monday, Tuesday, …

-## Reading Floating-Point Numbers from the Console
+## Reading floating-point numbers from the console

-In order to read **floating-point number** from the console it is again neccessary to **declare variable**, to point out **the type of the number**, and to use the standard command to read information from the system console:
+To read **floating-point number** from the console, again it is neccessary to **declare variable**, to point out **the type of the number**, and to use the standard command to read information from the system console:

 ```Java
 Scanner scanner = new Scanner(System.in);